Holy Forever: Commercial performance

 "Holy Forever" debuted at No. 43 on the US Hot Christian Songs chart dated July 30, 2022 as a promotional single.
 After steadily climbing the charts through streaming and digital sales alone, it was officially released to radio in March 2023.
 The song would reach the Top 10 after 43 weeks.
 It ascended to the No. 1 position on the chart dated October 7, 2023, completing a record-breaking 59-week climb to the summit, the longest ascent in the chart's history.
-It spent four weeks at number one and remained on the Hot Christian Songs chart for a total of 80 weeks, making it Tomlin's longest-charting song.
+It spent four weeks at No. 1 and remained on the Hot Christian Songs chart for a total of 80 weeks, making it Tomlin's longest-charting song.
 In May 2024, it was certified Gold by the Recording Industry Association of America.

 Music videos

 The official lyric video of "Holy Forever" was published via Chris Tomlin's YouTube channel on July 14, 2022.
 A live performance of the song, featuring Brian and Jenn Johnson, was released on his channel on April 28, 2023, which was recorded during his seventh Good Friday Nashville concert in Bridgestone Arena.